 Global Wine Producers Environmental Sustainability Principles (GWPESP)

-The Global Wine Producers Environmental Sustainability Principles set forth general tenets that promote the idea that the continued health of the wine industry rests entirely on natural resources (e.g., solar energy, appropriate climate, clean water, healthy soils, etc.) that are successfully integrated with sound ecological processes.
+The Global Wine Producers Environmental Sustainability Principles set forth general tenets that promote the idea that the continued health of the wine sector rests entirely on natural resources (e.g., solar energy, appropriate climate, clean water, healthy soils, etc.) that are successfully integrated with sound ecological processes.
 These principles embrace the view that the protection and development of these natural resources within sound sustainable development practices is essential.

 Greenhouse Gas Accounting Protocol

-The initiative to develop the Greenhouse Gas Accounting Protocol was undertaken by a partnership of wine industry bodies in South Africa, the United States (California), New Zealand, and Australia.
+The initiative to develop the Greenhouse Gas Accounting Protocol was undertaken by a partnership of the wine sector bodies in South Africa, the United States (California), New Zealand, and Australia.
 Key to the process was achieving consensus on the emissions sources to be included and excluded in carbon footprint calculations.

 The protocol forms the basis for the Greenhouse Gas Calculator, which forms an illustrative application of the protocol.
 Wine producers using different calculation tools will also be able to claim participation in the international industry approach if their chosen tool is shown to be consistent with the adopted industry carbon footprint protocol.
 In creating these tools, the following references were consulted:

 - Greenhouse Gas Protocol developed by the World Resources Institute